davidsims9t/graphql-react-boilerplate/README.md

 # GraphQL, Apollo Client, and React Boilerplate

-Uses GraphQL and Express for the back-end, MongoDB for the database, Mongoose as the ODM, Apollo client as the client, and React for the front-end framework.
+Uses GraphQL and Express for the back-end, MongoDB for the database, Mongoose as the ODM, Apollo client as the client library, and React for the front-end framework, Webpack as the front-end build tool, Bootstrap for the styling, and Jest for unit testing.

-# Configuration
+## Configuration

 Create a .env file after you've checked out this repo and use this as a template: